Chuchoruto/COE332-S23/homework05/README.md

 The data used is accessed from the link https://spotthestation.nasa.gov/trajectory_data.cfm It is loaded into the script via API request from the Python requests library as follows

+All positional data is on kilometers and all velocities and speeds are in km/s

 ```
 import requests
 import json